feathers-plus/docs/source/v1/feathers-hooks-common/index.md

   `fastJoin` uses a GraphQL-like imperative API, and it is not restricted to using data from Feathers services.
 Resources for which there are no Feathers adapters can [be used.](../batch-loader/common-patterns.html#Using-non-Feathers-services)

+  The companion `@feathers-plus/cache` implements a least recently-used cache which discards the least recently used items first.
+When used in conjunction with the `cache` hook, it can be used to implement persistent caches for BatchLoaders.
+BatchLoaders configured this way would retain their cache between requests, eliminating the need to *prime* the cache at the start of each request.

 {% hooksApiFootnote fastJoin %}

 <!--=============================================================================================-->